| 日本寄せ場学会年報『寄せ場』既刊目次

 Social Movements Beyond Borders: The Urban

-Poor Movement in Quebec
+Poor Movement in Quebec-----From the Perspective of Gender

 In this article, I discuss ヤdual societiesユ ミ societies divided